Ronnie VanderLinden elected President of US Jewelry Council

 New York, NY, United States of America – October 13, 2015: Ronnie VanderLinden, the incumbent President of the Diamond Manufacturers & Importers Association of America (DMIA), was elected President of the newly-formed United States Jewelry Council (USJC), a coalition of leading diamond, gem and jewelry trade associations in

+the United States that have come together to assure that the U.S. jewelry industry is collectively represented at government and international levels and will deal more effectively with key issues of social, ethical and environmental importance that might impact the U.S. jewelry industry at large.
 The DMIA joined the new trade body together with the American Gem Society (AGS); the Diamond Council of America (DCA); the Diamond Bourse of Southeast United States (DBSE); the Diamond Dealers Club of New York (DDC); the Indian Diamond and Colored Stone Association (IDCA); Jewelers of America (JA), the Manufacturing Jewelers & Suppliers of America (MJSA) and the Natural Color Diamond Association (NCDIA)

 In addition to electing VanderLinden as its founding President, the Council elected David J. Bonaparte, President & CEO of JA as its Treasurer, and Ruth Batson, CEO of AGS as its Secretary.
 James Evans Lombe, Director of Ethical Initiatives, Jewelers of America, was appointed CEO of the Council.